jesusci/dotfiles/README.md

 ## My configuration:
 *  Shell: zsh (oh-my-zsh)
 *  Terminal: tmux
+*  Editor:
+        * vim: Configuration can be seen on: [vim configuration](https://github.com/jesusci/vimrc)
-*  Editor: vim|neovim.
-Configuration can be seen on: https://github.com/jesusci/vimrc
+        * neovim: Configuration can be seen on: [neovim configuration](https://github.com/jesusci/neovim-configuration)

 ## How to install my configuration
 Execute the following command to install all my dotfiles configuration: